Chapter 48

 I-don’t-know-but-I’ve-been-told,” burped Tara.
 “Now that you’ve won your bet, you can buy me an Artograph DB300.”

 Bayard did, and with it Tara produced many of the graphics for Aqueduct/Aberrant.
-Cinching that credit under her slender belt, she aimed to appropriate the top spot on the ’78 Baratarian yearbook staff.
-(Tilda Purcell was legacy-hogging the Channel newspaper’s, previously occupied by two older siblings and an older cousin.)
-But here Tara got foully outmaneuvered by Mercedes Palmieri, who had no business editing a high school yearbook since she had no plans to [1] attend the Parsons School of Design, [2] become a highly successful commercial illustrator, and [3] take over Geyer & Gimbel.
-Mercedes simply wanted to highlight her friends’s temporary accomplishments, and chose “I Remember Yesterday” as the Baratarian theme.
+Cinching that credit under her slender belt, she aimed to appropriate the top spot on the ’78 Baratarian staff.
+(Tilda Purcell was legacy-hogging the Channel newspaper editorship, previously occupied by two older siblings and an older cousin.)
+But here Tara got foully outmaneuvered by Mercedes Palmieri, who had no business editing a high school yearbook since she had no plans to [a] attend the Parsons School of Design, [b] become a highly successful commercial illustrator, and [c] take over Geyer & Gimbel.
+Mercedes simply wanted to highlight her friends’s temporary accomplishments, choosing “I Remember Yesterday” as the Baratarian theme.
 (Yuck.
 Total write-off.)

-So Tara’d stuck with designing this year’s Aqueduct, paying minimal heed to editorial notions from Scott and Lesley, till the former dumped the latter at the Valentine Turnabout after four-and-a-half monogamous years.
-Bayard’s weasel-ears etc. pricked up even as this was transpiring; and Tara told him to go catch Lesley on the rebound.
-(He faltered, though, forfeiting an opportunity to drive her home; underlining why Scott always referred to him as “B.Flatt.”)
+So Tara’d been stuck with designing Aqueduct, paying minimal heed to editorial notions from Scott and Lesley till the former dumped the latter at the Valentine Turnabout.
+Bayard’s weasel-ears etc. pricked up even as this was transpiring; and Tara, who unbeknownst to him had herself already moved on, told Brill to go catch Lesley on the rebound.
+(He faltered, though, forfeiting an opportunity to drive her home; which underlined why Scott always referred to him as B.Flatt.)

 “I’m Jeremy Tolhurst, and you’re not.”